In dit artikel

 Adopting best practices and policies such as limiting data access and providing regular security training is essential.

-By embracing these practices and fostering a security-conscious culture, web agencies can minimize the risk of data breaches and safeguard their clients' valuable data.
+By embracing these practices and fostering a security-conscious culture, a web agency can minimize the risk of data breaches and safeguard their clients' valuable data.